 “Happiness is the only good.
 The way to be happy is to make others so.
 The time to be happy is now.
 The place to be happy is here.” – Robert Ingersoll

 SASH is the Shenandoah Area Chapter of the Washington Area Secular Humanists (WASH).
-SASH serves the counties of Warren, Rappahannock, Shenandoah, Page, Frederick and Clark in Virginia.
+SASH serves the counties of Warren, Rappahannock, Shenandoah, Page, Frederick and Clarke in Virginia.
 We welcome individuals who are interested in learning and intellectual explorations, and are willing to accept that not all questions have easy answers.

 SASH typically meets at 2PM on the 3rd Saturday of each month at the Samuels Public Library, 330 East Criser Road, Front Royal, Virginia 22630.
 Occasionally this date is not available and we have it on another Saturday.
 Please refer to the Meetup link below for the upcoming schedule.

 If you are one of the 14% of Americans (about 40 million) who consider themselves to be non-religious or one of the millions more who consider themselves religious but do not attend church because they do not accept the rigid absolutist dogma of most religions, best described as believers in exile, Humanism may be for you.
 Humanism offers the best way to lead a good life without religion.